A Simple, Flavorful Sunday Supper or Weeknight Dinner Meal

 Seven pile out of the family van.
 All with hungry tummies.
 Four more family members are arriving in ten minutes.

 It’s Sunday after church.
 But as I come in the door, a wonderful smell greets me.
-Thank you slow cooker for doing all the work!

 Slow Cooker Cube Steak

 Yield – 12 servings

 Preparation Time – 5 minutes

 Cooking Time – 8 hours on low ; 5 to 6 hours on high

 - 1 1/2 to 2 lbs. cube steak